 Radio Locker -

 The radio system we use on the railway is vitally important and the equipment that goes with it must be kept safe and dry.
-The radio locker will be incorporated into the bulkhead behind the driver as seen here on Northern Rock's tender, at a cost of £75.
+The radio locker will be incorporated into the bulkhead behind the driver as seen here on Northern Rock's tender.
+This has been kindly sponsored.